stateful/docs.runme.dev/docs/configuration/runme-gist.md

 4. Toggle Between Mask and Unmask

-   You can decide if you want your session outputs to be masked or unmasked.
+   You can decide if you want your Session Outputs to be masked or unmasked.
    The masked and unmasked options are how Runme keeps your sensitive information secret.
 If you want to keep your sensitive information secret, you should toggle the mask option otherwise, choose the unmasked option.
    By default, Runme uses the open-source `data-guardian` to mask sensitive information on a best-effort basis.